 The city has the second highest number of national heritage buildings in the Netherlands, just behind Amsterdam, and it is a thriving cultural center in the country.
 Maastricht is also famous for its good shops and festivals all year long, which attracts thousands of national as well as international tourists, given its distance to both the Belgian and German border.

-Hey, looking for more tips for your next trip in the Netherlands?
+Hey, looking for more tips for your next trip to the Netherlands?
 Check out some of our other posts below, or click here to find all of our Netherlands posts.

 - 8 Cool and Inexpensive Things to do in Rotterdam